oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 - `org_` followed by an organization identifier and an underscore (`_`): for any preset specified by an organization as a part of a public definition that can be implemented by different CSAF validators.
-The organization identifier MUST only use the characters identified by the pattern `[0-9a-zA-Z-.]`.
-The organization identifier MUST be registered with the OASIS CSAF TC prior to the publication of the definition.
+The organization identifier SHALL only use the characters identified by the pattern `[0-9a-zA-Z-.]`.
+The organization identifier SHALL be registered with the OASIS CSAF TC prior to the publication of the definition.